Wallingford Public Access Association

 WPAA-TV is known for being where internet celebrity Michael Buckley got his start, producing the earliest version of his show What the Buck.
-Another notable media celebrity is former station manager, now Emmy Award-winning editor of National Geographic Life Below Zero Eric Michael Shrader.
-While at WPAA-TV he worked on the film It Happened But Nobody Noticed about CT Punk Rock Scene 1970-80.
+Another notable media celebrity is former station manager, now Emmy Award-winning editor of National Geographic Life Below Zero Eric Michael Schrader.
+While at WPAA-TV he worked on the film It Happened But Nobody Noticed about CT Punk Rock Scene 1970–80.

 As a destination, WPAA-TV welcomes people to visit the art gallery, reserve community rooms for civic engagement or technical tools to create video or podcast in the public interest.
 The nonprofit also hosts local theater and filmmaking initiatives.
 Film initiatives include the award-winning fantasy episodic series The Sparrow Falling and children's animated program like Space Bears The Movie and Space Bears, producer Michael Schleif.
 Several interns from CT colleges are now in the news & entertainment industry.
 The gallery permanent collection StreetshotZ, features photographs by local portrait photographer Charles Buzinsky.

 Proceeds from gallery events supports local food and housing insecure programs in the area.
 WPAA-TV welcomed visitors to bring nonperishable food when they visit the gallery.
 As part of a StreetshotZ Photobook give-a-way volunteers panhandle for donations.
 This project and promotion video was recognized as first place Community Impact winner by the national Alliance for Community Media in 2020.

-WPAA-TV is also noted for Alliance for Community Media Best in the USA small stations awards of 2019, 2021,22, 23 and two consecutive years, best in New England 2013 and 2014, awarded by Alliance for Community Media North East.
+WPAA-TV is also noted for Alliance for Community Media Best in the USA small stations awards of 2019, 2021,22, 23, 25 and two consecutive years, best in New England 2013 and 2014, awarded by Alliance for Community Media North East.
 More recently, WPAA-TV was a finalist Excellence Nor’easter Festival 2021, 2022 and recipient of Community Impact 2021,22,23 Some of the station's producers including Georgian Lussier have won some prestigious honors such as Rika Welsh Community Impact Award.
-The volunteer Executive Director, Susan Huizenga, was recognized as a contributor to the community media movement in 2023 by ACM-NE with the Church Sherwood Leadership Award.
+The volunteer executive director, Susan Huizenga, was recognized as a contributor to the community media movement in 2023 by ACM-NE with the Church Sherwood Leadership Award.